'We could be here today and gone tomorrow': Life in North Korea's crosshairs

 "Most people that live here, they've heard this before," said Aaron Burger, who's lived here more than a decade.
 "I'm really not concerned about it.
 We've been talking about this for more than two years."

-The silver lining, in Burger's view, is that people in the mainland US now knew more about his adopted home -- an island that was a Spanish colony before the US took control in 1898.
+The silver lining, in Burger's view, is that people in the mainland US now know more about his adopted home -- an island that was a Spanish colony before the US took control in 1898.

 Burger said the news is prompting his family to ask him when he's coming home.